About YAOS, Edwards House & The Olive Edwards Award

 YAOS Productions Ltd (YPL) is a limited company, wholly-owned by Yeovil Amateur Operatic Society (YAOS).

-YPL operates as a trading subsidiary of YAOS and deals with the business aspects of producing its stage shows.
+YPL is a trading subsidiary of YAOS and deals with the business aspects of producing its stage shows.
 YPL hires the theatre, costumes, sound and lighting, as well as the Director, Musical Director and orchestra.
 YPL receives income principally from the ticket sales of theatre seats.

 YPL has been formed because the Charity Commission recommends that any charity with a trading operation should be structured in this way, to help protect the parent charity against commercial risk.
 The charitable status and aims of YAOS are not affected by YPL.
-The directors of YPL are all members of YAOS and do not receive any remuneration for their services to the company.
-All profits made by YPL are donated to YAOS.
+The directors of YPL are all members of YAOS and do not receive any remuneration or other compensation for their services to the company.
+YPL operates as a not-for-profit business and any surpluses are donated to YAOS.

 YAOS Productions Ltd is incorporated as a private company limited by shares, registered in England & Wales, company number 9223178.
 The registered office address is Edwards House, Buckland Road, Yeovil, Somerset, BA21 5EA and this address may also be used for general correspondence with the company.